-- Prepare/train youth to lead in the development of their case planning, including permanency planning and transition planning that addresses education and employment goals. - Provide youth opportunities for leadership and community involvement, including opportunities for advising LDSS and community partners on policy and practice. - Maintain contact with the youth to find out how they are doing when they leave care so that policy and practice can be improved.2 workers should deliberately plan and prepare youth over time to be increasingly selfsufficient, resourceful, and contributors to society.
+- Prepare/train youth to lead in the development of their case planning, including permanency planning and transition planning that addresses education and employment goals. - Provide youth opportunities for leadership and community involvement, including opportunities for advising LDSS and community partners on policy and practice. - Maintain contact with the youth to find out how they are doing when they leave care so that policy and practice can be improved.

 Preparing youth in foster care for adulthood is similar to preparing all children and youth for the transition to adulthood.
 Successful adults are self-sufficient in accomplishing daily life skills, while also being resourceful and connected with others in meeting their own needs while contributing to society.
-Regardless of the permanency goal, service
+Regardless of the permanency goal, service workers should deliberately plan and prepare youth over time to be increasingly self-sufficient, resourceful, and contributors to society.

-2 Adapted from Jim Casey Youth Opportunities Initiative
+&lt;sup>2 Adapted from Jim Casey Youth Opportunities Initiative